 What is the best place to research teams?

 You can try to stay up to date with the NHL website or sites like ESPN.
-There are a handful of other betting sites that will follow a team or league very close, so it is valuable to check these out too.
+There are a handful of other betting sites that will follow a team or league closely, so it is valuable to check these out too.